 For more information, refer to the setWebSocketKeepAlive method described in the WebRTC Web Browser Client SDK API Reference Guide.

+For more information about SDK modes refer to the setModes method described in the WebRTC Web Browser Client SDK API Reference Guide.

 Phone Customization